Subsidy

 - Subsidies like MNREGA help in fighting unemployment and poverty eradication in the country.

 The subsidy is a type of incentive given by the government to individuals or industries to make them more competitive or live a dignified life respectively.
-It is provided through grants, cash, tax breaks, etc and has extensive benefits to society.
+It is provided through grants, cash, tax breaks, etc and has

 Read More: